hemanthks2005/Student-Task-Management-System/README.md

 ### 📘 Module 1: Introduction to Project Management

+In this module, the basic concepts of project management were applied.

-* Defined project objectives, stakeholders, and lifecycle
+*Defined project objectives and goals
+*Identified stakeholders (students, developer, faculty) *Followed project life cycle (planning → development → testing → deployment)

 ### 📘 Module 2: Risk Management & Planning

-* Identified possible risks and mitigation strategies
-* Planned project execution steps
+Planning and risk handling were implemented as follows:

+*Created a simple project plan with timeline *Identified risks such as time constraints and coding errors *Provided mitigation strategies like simplifying features and debugging

 ### 📘 Module 3: Requirements Gathering

-* Documented functional and non-functional requirements
+Requirements were clearly defined before development:

+*Functional Requirements: Add task, view tasks, mark as completed *Non-Functional Requirements: Simple UI, fast performance *Defined project scope and limitations

 ### 📘 Module 4: Testing & Maintenance

+Testing was performed to ensure the system works correctly:

-* Created test cases
+*Manual testing using test cases
-* Performed manual testing
+*Verified task addition and completion features *Maintenance includes fixing bugs and improving UI

 ### 📘 Module 5: Globalization & Internet Impact

-* Explained global usability
+The role of internet and global usability was considered:

+*Application runs on a web interface using Streamlit *Can be accessed globally by users
-* Role of internet in application deployment
+*Demonstrates the importance of internet in modern applications

 ---